giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 ---
 ## Linked list vs Array

-Array's placeholder of values are called "elements" and it's location as "index"
+Array's holder of values are called "elements" and it's location as "index"

-Now here, in linked list, we call the placeholder of values "node" and the locations as "position"
+Now here, in linked list, we call the holder of values "node" and the locations as "position"

 ### Inserting values into ARRAY